kuzzmi/kuzzmi.github.io/articles/blog/2016-02-20-creating-ember-cli-addon-with-external-library-part-2.md

 Done.

-If you have any comments and/or found some lame mistakes here, please let me know in the comments section below.
+If you have any comments and/or found some lame mistakes here, please let [me know][twitter].

 ## Links
 * [ember-cli-webfontloader - GitHub][ecw] (here you can find sources of the plugin)